Oil’s political-economy

 The survey also asked students whether they wanted to work in the public or private sectors, to which 78.5 per cent responded public.
 “Furthermore, 29.6 per cent strongly agreed with the statement that they would ‘wait’ for a government job, as opposed to taking a private sector job in the interim,” the study found.
 The respondents also said that if the prospective job were “interesting,” the employer offered maternity leave and employed women role models, it would increase women’s likelihood of entering the workforce, the study found.
 “The job being interesting was ranked as the most important and this was subsequently found to significantly increase the likelihood of labour market entry,” the researchers wrote.
 While salary was also identified as a factor, “it did not turn out to have a significant relationship” with choice of career.

-Economic reform in the Gulf
+Economic reform required

-If Gulf citizens are to keep enjoying rich-world standards of living, they will increasingly have to find productive work in the private sector.
-That means overhauling labour markets that keep too many of the region’s citizens idle.
+If Gulf citizens are to keep enjoying rich-world standards of living, they will increasingly have to find productive work in the private sector; this means overhauling labour markets that keep too many of the region’s citizens idle

 THE people of Saudi Arabia have for decades enjoyed the munificence of their royal family: no taxes; free education and health care; subsidised water, electricity and fuel; undemanding jobs in the civil service; scholarships to study abroad; and much more.
 This easy life has been sustained by gushers of petrodollars and an army of foreign workers.
 The only thing asked of subjects is public observance of Islamic strictures and acquiescence in the absolute power of the sprawling Al Saud dynasty.